 7) Case history information, including a family pedigree chart

-The BEARS ® staff will ensure that the entire brain tissue donation process is properly carried out, and will serve as a source of comfort and support for donor families.
-We can be contacted anytime at our 24-hour toll-free line, 855-221-HOPE (4673), or through e-mail, MINDBEARS@ucdavis.edu, to answer questions or concerns you may have after the brain tissue donation process.
-We encourage family members/caregivers to visit the Families share page to share their experiences and memories of their loved ones.
+The BEARS® staff will ensure that the entire brain tissue donation process is properly carried out, and will serve as a source of comfort and support for donor families.
+We can be contacted anytime at our 24-hour toll-free line, 855-221-HOPE (4673), or through e-mail, email@example.com, to answer questions or concerns you may have after the brain tissue donation process.